alh1m1k/gosingl/README.md

 The generator does not generate any initialization code, only declaration.
 Use module level init() or any other way to properly initialize singleton.

-By default generator recursively inspect target structure or interface as well as it composition members.
+By default, generator recursively inspect target structure or interface as well as it composition members.
 It seek for exported field function, exported methods and then wrap it with module level proxy function.

 Global singleton variable may be hidden via lower case variable name.
 Variable type (pointer or value) currently